Vietnam Vets Take Center Stage

 The Veterans involved with this project share Carol’s enthusiasm.
 “I am so proud to have had a part in the great work and I am impressed with the results we have gotten,” says Monsees.
 “It is a testament of the great effort put into the making of this project and to the stories everyone has shared.”

-The New Jersey Vietnam Veterans’ Memorial Foundation operates both the Memorial dedicated to the 1,562 men and one woman who lost their lives in the Vietnam War and the Vietnam Era Museum & Education Center, the only museum in the country dedicated to telling the history of the Vietnam conflict both in-country and at home.
+The New Jersey Vietnam Veterans’ Memorial & Museum operates both the Memorial dedicated to the 1,562 men and one woman who lost their lives in the Vietnam War and the Vietnam Era Museum & Education Center, the only museum in the country dedicated to telling the history of the Vietnam conflict both in-country and at home.
 Come visit our unique and powerful site for yourself.
 Our Vietnam Veteran Tour Guides are on-site Tuesday-Saturday from 11 AM to 2 PM for free guided tours of the Memorial and to provide personal insight into the Vietnam Era.

 Scroll to Top